 For information on tax liabilities and how to file federal tax forms, please contact a licensed tax professional in your jurisdiction.
 We recommend that you provide your tax preparer with a copy of the most recent Terms of Appointment.

-All stipend payments paid by ORAU directly to you are considered taxable by the U.S. federal government, meaning it is your responsibility to report these payments to the Internal Revenue Service (IRS).
+All stipends distributed by ORAU directly to you are considered taxable by the U.S. federal government, meaning it is your responsibility to report these payments to the Internal Revenue Service (IRS).

-You will not have federal taxes withheld by ORAU from your stipend payments and will be sent information on how to obtain your total payments made by ORAU for the previous calendar year by mid-February.
+You will not have federal taxes withheld by ORAU from your stipend and will use the online payment statement service, Doculivery, to access information on your total payments to prepare your U.S. Federal Income Tax Return.

-Since stipend payments are awards (not wages), ORAU does not withhold Social Security or Medicare taxes.
+Since stipends are awards (not wages), ORAU does not withhold Social Security or Medicare taxes.
 You are not self-employed, and therefore do not pay self-employment taxes.
 ORAU also does not withhold state income tax.